-The main purpose of Drama at Solefield is to develop self-confidence, trust, working collaboratively and empathy.
+The main purpose of Drama at Solefield is to develop self-confidence, trust, working collaboratively and empathy, we understand that through creativity we can foster these skills.
 No matter what a pupil’s ability may be, their contributions are respected and appreciated.
-Furthermore, we want to promote an enthusiasm for theatre and introduce the power of performance.

-Years 6 & 7 boys have recently performed Bugsy Malone, The Pirate Pretender, Guys & Dolls, The Rocky Monster Show, Joseph and the Technicolour Dreamcoat and Henry VIII the Tudor Dude.
-The school regularly contributes to the Shakespeare Schools Festival, having performed such classics as Henry V.
+Years 6 and 7 boys have recently performed the Lion King, Bugsy Malone, The Pirate Pretender, Guys & Dolls, The Rocky Monster Show, Joseph and the Technicolour Dreamcoat and Henry VIII the Tudor Dude.